AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 ### Auto-complete UI configurational toggle {#auto-complete}

-The [!DNL Query Editor] automatically suggests potential SQL keywords along with table or column details for the query as you write it.
+The Query Editor automatically suggests potential SQL keywords along with table or column details for the query as you write it.
 The auto-complete feature is enabled by default and can be disabled or enabled at any point by selecting the [!UICONTROL Syntax auto-complete] toggle to the top right of the Query Editor.

 The auto-complete configuration setting is per user and remembered for the consecutive logins for that user.